 Divorce lawyers are privy to intimate details about your life.
 Often things no one else knows, not even close friends.
 Too often this leads people to unburden themselves.
 This costs time and, importantly in this case, money.

 Your lawyer wants the best outcome for you and should empathize with your situation.
 But they’re not your confidant.
 Their job is not to offer emotional support and help you deal with personal problems.

 Talking to a therapist, counselor, or support group is beneficial and healthy.
 It’s often a key part of dealing with the complex emotions of divorce, recovering, and moving on.

 Also, a mental health professional has more tools and resources to help you through an emotional, turbulent time.

-Divorce often comes with wounded feelings, anger, and disappointment, which may well be justified.
-But acting out of spite and using this as a tool to get revenge is one-way people damage their own divorce cases.
+Divorce often comes with wounded feelings, anger, and disappointment, all of which may well be justified.
+But acting out of spite and using this as a tool to get revenge is one way people damage their own divorce cases.

 Divorce is a complex process with any number of roadblocks and problems that pop up.
 This list represents just a few common mistakes men make in divorce.
-Much of your future hinges on this, and it’s important to spend the time and effort to get it right.
+Much of your future hinges on decisions you make here and now, and it’s important to spend the time and effort to get it right.